Do you experience issues on your Mac? Read this detailed guide! It will assist you in understanding how these threats work and how to get rid of them.

-Usually the symptoms of infection with malware vary, based on the type of virus that has infected your Mac.
-The general malware for Mac that has been detected so far is usually:
+Usually the symptoms of infection with the so-called Mac virus vary, based on the type of malware that has infected your device.
+Here is a list of the types of malware usually targeting macOS:

 - Rogue Antivirus programs.